TaoishTechy/PassMangle/README.md

 ---

-**PassMangle** - Because sometimes, the only way to solve a problem is to wrap it in quantum field theory and hope for the best. 🌀🔐🧠
+**Passmagle** - Because sometimes, the only way to solve a problem is to wrap it in quantum field theory and hope for the best. 🌀🔐🧠

 *"Not your average password generator.
 Probably."*